 The FURminator Dual Grooming Brush features a double-sided head to tackle any fur type.
 One side features durable, ball-end-protected metal bristles to detangle your cat’s hair and massage their skin, and the other side has stiff plastic bristles to smooth their topcoat and spread essential coat oils.
 It has a comfortable ergonomic handle for maximum control and comfort and is suitable for cats with any length coat.

 The brush is poorly made, and plenty of users report the handle slipping off the brush easily.
 The soft bristle side of the brush is densely packed, making it difficult to properly brush your cat’s hair.
 The brush head attachments also easily come apart from the head, and bristles can fall out one by one due to the plastic disintegrating within a few weeks.

-A cat brush is not a complicated item, and the simpler the brush is, the less chance of something going wrong.
+A grooming brush for cats is not a complicated item, and the simpler the brush is, the less chance of something going wrong.
 Still, some brushes have multiple applications and still do the job they were designed for effectively.

 You may see your cat grooming and licking their fur all day long and wonder if a brush is even necessary.

-The KONG Cat ZoomGroom cat brush is the top choice overall according to our tests.
+The Hepper Cat Brush is the top choice overall according to our tests.
 The double-action brush has soft, rubber fingers that will gently massage your cat while you brush, and any loose hair will cling to the rubber fingers for a furball-free feline.
 It also has a comfortable grip and is made from durable rubber, giving you a brush that will last for years to come.